 Just days before homecoming weekend, Morehouse College is mourning the death of a student killed in a crash.

 Jayden Mango, a junior from Pelham studying cinema, television and emerging media studies, died early Thursday morning, the college said in a statement.
-It was not clear where the crash occurred.
+The 20-year-old was killed in a single-car crash in Atlanta, according to the Fulton County Medical Examiner’s Office.

 “Jayden was a vibrant member of our campus community, known for his creativity, kindness and dedication to his studies,” college leaders said.
 His “presence enriched the lives of everyone around him.”

-Mango was admired for his generous spirit and his passion for storytelling.
+Mango was remembered for his generous spirit and his passion for storytelling.

 “On behalf of the Morehouse community, we extend our most heartfelt condolences to Jayden’s family, friends, classmates and professors,” college administrators said.
 “The passing of such a bright, promising young man is deeply felt across our entire community.
 We ask that you keep his loved ones in your thoughts and prayers as they navigate this profound loss.”

-Counseling services are available to students and staff who need support, the college said.
+The Morehouse statement said counseling services are available to students and staff who need support.

 Mango’s death comes just as the campus is gearing up for one of the biggest weekends on the calendar: Homecoming, which will be Saturday.
 It is also just over a year after a crash took the lives of two students, roommates Hugh Douglas and Christion Files Jr.